 Now, to the second game against the Rossoneri, where he left his mark in a much more profound manner.
-Ronaldo took a mostly different approach to this game.
+R9 took a mostly different approach to this game.
 He would continue to drop deep, but instead of playing as the usual marauding dribbler causing havoc, he decided to withhold, throwing the whole Milan game-plan out of the window.

 He operated as a player breaking lines by passing the ball through to the midfielders running beyond him, showing his elite versatility as a forward.